neurobin/JLIVECD/README.md

 `-db` | `--debian` | Debian mode (Debian family)
 `-al` | `--archlinux` | Archlinux mode (Archlinux family)

-**Note** If you run JLIVECD in a specific osmode and it doesn't match with what's in .config file, it will throw error and exit.
+**Note** If you run JLIVECD in a specific OSMODE and it doesn't match with what's in .config file, it will throw error and exit.

-**Examples of running JLIVECD in specific osmode:**
+**Examples of running JLIVECD in specific OSMODE:**

 ```bash
 sudo JLstart -ub #ubuntu